 The FAFSA is the application for federal grants, work-study, and federal loans.
-It is also used by colleges to award their institutional financial aid and by most state grant programs.
-Check your school financial aid website to see if additional forms are required.
-When filling out your FAFSA, it’s important to note that many state grant applications require you to list an in-state school first in order to be considered.
+Colleges and most state grant programs use the FAFSA to award their financial aid.
+Check your school’s financial aid website to see if you need to submit additional forms.
+When filling out your FAFSA, note that many state grant applications require you to list an in-state school first for consideration.
 You can find additional resources on filing the FAFSA on our website, with articles like Need Help Paying for College?
-File the 2016-17 FAFSA.
+We Have Tips for Filing the FAFSA.

 Most schools have deadlines for submitting the FAFSA.
 Complete yours in time to meet the earliest deadline for the schools you’re considering, or for your state grant program if that deadline is first.
-If you miss deadlines, you may receive fewer grants, need more loans, or may be offered less financial aid overall.
-Returning students have FAFSA deadlines as well.
-You can find deadline information on college financial aid websites.
-Tip: If your family’s income tax returns will not be filed by your schools’ FAFSA deadlines, you can estimate income.
-There is an IRS release which allows your tax return information to be transferred to financial aid offices when it is filed.
+If you miss deadlines, you may receive fewer grants, need more student loans, or may be offered less financial aid overall.
+You can find deadline information on college financial aid websites or visit the FAFSA site at studentaid.gov.
+Tip: Using the Internal Revenue Service Data Retrieval Tool (IRS DRT), which automatically transfers tax information into the FAFSA form, can save you time searching for tax records and eliminate errors.

-- Don’t rule out a college because you think it’s too expensiveFinancial aid is intended to provide access and college choice for students with financial need.
-If you have been accepted at a school and filed your FAFSA and any other required forms in a timely way, you will receive a financial aid award notification before you are asked to make a decision about whether you will attend.
+The intent of financial aid is to provide access and college choice for students with financial need.
+If you are accepted at a school and filed your FAFSA, along with other required forms timely, you will receive a financial aid award notification before you are asked to make a decision about whether you will attend.
 To be in the best position, apply for admission at a few schools and send your FAFSA to all.

-If you’ve followed the advice above, you should receive financial aid packages from a few schools, if you are eligible.
+If you’ve followed the steps above, you should receive financial aid packages from a few schools, if you are eligible.
 You can compare the amount of scholarships, grants, work-study, and loans offered at each school, and calculate your net costs at each.
-When determining how much you will pay for school, be sure to consider the full cost – tuition, fees, room, board, books, supplies, transportation, and personal expenses.
-The makeup of your financial aid package will be different among your schools, and the net cost will probably differ as well.
-If you need additional aid, there may be other federal loans and private loans to help cover your portion of costs.
+When determining your school costs, consider all expenses – tuition, fees, room, board, books, supplies, transportation, and personal expenses.
+The makeup of your financial aid package differs among schools, and the net cost may differ as well.
+If you need additional aid, there may be other federal and private student loans to help cover your portion of costs.